 How to Make it at Home

+If you prefer to skip the morning line and would rather brew coffee at home, you're in luck-so long as you have an expresso machine.
 To make a café au lait similar to a beverage you’d get at a coffee shop, an espresso machine with a steam wand is pretty necessary.
+However, it is possible to learn how to make an espresso without a machine.
 Make a drip-strength brewed coffee any way you usually make one.
-That includes a drip coffee maker, pour over, French Press coffee maker, AeroPress — even a moka pot could do the trick.
+That includes a drip coffee maker, pour-over, French Press coffee maker, AeroPress — even a moka pot could do the trick.

-Then steam some milk (as much as you’d like, but approximate about a fifth as much milk as coffee), and pour it onto the espresso.
-If you’re without a steam wand, warming the milk on a stovetop won’t give you the same frothy texture, but will do just fine in a pinch.
+Then steam some milk (as much as you’d like, but approximately about a fifth as much milk as coffee), and pour it onto the espresso.
+If you’re without a steam wand, warming the milk on a stovetop won’t give you the same frothy texture or color but will do just fine in a pinch.

 What could be more appropriate than drinking a café au lait made with freshly brewed coffee named after a French (/Swiss) architect?
-Especially if the coffee you're drinking is one that is totally delicious and just enough of a dark roast to remind us of the kind of coffee you might actually get in an old school Paris café.
-When it's time to shop coffee, check out our top picks to craft the perfect café au lait.
+Especially if the coffee you're drinking is one that is totally delicious and just enough of a dark roast to remind us of the kind of stronger coffee you might actually get in an old-school Paris café.
+When it's time to shop coffee, check out our top strong coffee picks to craft the perfect café au lait.

 Metric Le Corbusier ($18.85)